-The Submission draft plan was shared again with Kirklees Council and the Peak District National Park Authority in April 2020 and following their feedback, some additional updates have been made by the Steering Group.
-It is due to be considered by the Parish Council for approval on 29th June 2020.
-It will then be formally submitted to Kirklees Council and the Peak District National Park Authority on 6th July 2020 and following approval that it met its legal requirements, they are then publishing it again for a further Regulation 16 consultation running for 8 weeks from 8th December 2020 until 2nd February 2021.
+The Submission draft plan was shared again with Kirklees Council and the Peak District National Park Authority in April 2020 and following their feedback, some additional updates were made by the Steering Group.
+The final submission version was approved by the Parish Council on 29th June 2020.
+It was formally submitted to Kirklees Council and the Peak District National Park Authority on 6th July 2020 and following approval that it met its legal requirements, they are then publishing it again for a further Regulation 16 consultation running for 8 weeks from 8th December 2020 until 2nd February 2021.
 Following this, the Plan will be considered by an Independent Planning Examiner in the New Year and then progress (with any modifications recommended by the Examiner) to a public referendum during 2021.

-How is the Submission draft plan different from the Regulation 14 version?
+How is the Submission Plan different from the Regulation 14 version?